shirkeyaws/aws-dms-workshop/runbook/oracle_postgres/setup_aws_cfn_stack.md

 ![AWS CloudFormation Stack Review: Creation](images/setup/aws_cfn_stack/create.png)

-**All AWS resources associated with this workshop lab will now be created immediately, and billing will proceed until this CloudFormation stack is deleted or those resources are individually stopped/terminated -- the steps for teardown are located in this document at [Teardown: AWS Cloudformation Stack](#teardown-aws-cloudformation-stack)**
+**AWS resources associated with this workshop lab will now be automatically created immediately, and billing will proceed until this CloudFormation stack is deleted or those resources are individually stopped/terminated -- the steps for teardown are located in this document at [Teardown: AWS Cloudformation Stack](#teardown-aws-cloudformation-stack)**

 ### AWS CloudFormation Stack: List Stacks